Labor theory of value

-The labor theory of value (LTV) is a theory of value that argues that the economic value of a good or service is determined by the total amount of "socially necessary labor" required to produce it.
+The labor theory of value (LTV) is a theory of value that argues that the exchange value of a good or service is determined by the total amount of "socially necessary labor" required to produce it.
+The contrasting system is typically known as the subjective theory of value.

 The LTV is usually associated with Marxian economics, although it originally appeared in the theories of earlier classical economists such as Adam Smith and David Ricardo, and later in anarchist economics.
-Smith saw the price of a commodity in terms of the labor that the purchaser must expend to buy it, which embodies the concept of how much labor a commodity, a tool for example, can save the purchaser.
-The LTV is central to Marxist theory, which holds that the working class is exploited under capitalism, and dissociates price and value.
-However, Marx did not refer to his own theory of value as a "labour theory of value".

-Orthodox neoclassical economics rejects the LTV, using a theory of value based on subjective preferences.
+Smith saw the price of a commodity as a reflection of how much labor it can "save" the purchaser.
+The LTV is central to Marxist theory, which holds that capitalists' expropriation of the surplus value produced by the working class is exploitative.
+Modern mainstream economics rejects the LTV and uses a theory of value based on subjective preferences.